maqp/tfc/README.md

 [endpoint security](https://en.wikipedia.org/wiki/Endpoint_security).
 This configuration uses three computers per endpoint: Encryption and decryption processes are separated from each other onto two isolated computers, the Source Computer, and the Destination Computer.
-These two devices are are dedicated for TFC.
+These two devices are dedicated for TFC.
 This split [TCB](https://en.wikipedia.org/wiki/Trusted_computing_base) interacts with the network via the user's daily computer, called the Networked Computer.